bpkent/Barcelona-Data-Trivia/README.md

 2. Add an entry to `datasets.yaml`.
     - Top level is the dataset slug.
+    - Title is the title on the Open Data BCN portal.
     - Filename is whatever the CSV is called when its donwloaded.
     - resource_id can be found in the table's URL on the Open Data BCN website.

-3. Use the CLI tool to create a new DuckDB persistent DB in the `working_data` folder.
+3. Run the CLI tool to do A. create a new DuckDB persistent DB and B. download and save the dataset metadata, both in the `working_data` folder.
 From project root, run:
     - `uv run cli.py createdb [DATASET SLUG]`

 To generate a factoid and post it on BlueSky, run `main.py` in the VS Code interactive window.
 Step through the cells one-by-one.